t-regx/t-regx.github.io/docs/introduction-safe.md

 ## Word about exceptions

 When using `preg::...()` methods, any error-prone situation is handled with an exception.
-Not only will it give you insight about the nature of the error (`MalformedPattern`, `MalformedPatternException`, utf8 exceptions), it will allow you to get even more details with the methods on the exception:
+Not only will it give you insight about the nature of the error (`MalformedPattern`, `CatastrophicBacktracking`, utf8 exceptions), it will allow you to get even more details with the methods on the exception:

 ```